 Conquest, as the name suggests, these cards are best for taking over the map of the Underdark.

 Malice, flexible cards which are best at assassinations.

 Obedience, focus on Power and Influence.

-Players takes turn fighing over key points on the map, sending spies to establish presence to cities, recruiting various monsters and minions from the market place.
+Players take turn fighting over key points on the map, sending spies to establish presence to cities, recruiting various monsters and minions from the market place.
 This takes about 60-90 minutes depending on the players.

-This continues until the markplace is depleted or one player has exhausted his private troops.
+This continues until the marketplace is depleted or one player has exhausted his private troops.

-Players score for controlling sites on the map, their recruited minions, the ammount of enemy troops they have assassined, and the ammount of minions promoted to their inner circle, and, not very suprising, the player with the highest score is the winner.
+Players score for controlling sites on the map, their recruited minions, the number of enemy troops they have assassinated, and the number of minions promoted to their inner circle, and, not very surprisingly, the player with the highest score is the winner.

-Mixes two different type of games (deckbuilding and area control) in a very streamlined way.
+Mixes two different types of games (deckbuilding and area control) in a very streamlined way.

-The area control mechanics are very well put togheter.
+The area control mechanics are very well put together.